opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 The unit used for the data is displayed in a box next to the file path; in case the unit refers to a movement, the default unit can be changed, and the values will be automatically converted to the default one.

-.. tip:: **To set an interpolation based on file data:**
+.. tip:: **To set an interpolation based on File data:**

     Do one of the following:

-    - Choose File from the option menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **File** from the option menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the transformation for, and choose File Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the transformation for, and choose **File Interpolation** from the menu that opens.

-.. tip:: **To set the file information:**
+.. tip:: **To set the File information:**

-    1. Type in the File Path field, or use the browser button, to set the path to the data file.
+    1. Type in the **File Path** field, or use the browser button, to set the path to the data file.

-    2. Specify which value in each line has to be used by specifying the Column number.
+    2. Specify which value in each line has to be used by specifying the **Column** number.

-    3. If the expression refers to a movement, change the unit if needed.
+    3. If the File data refers to a movement, change the unit if needed.

-.. note:: If in the browser you choose any project default folder, in the path field the full path will be replaced by the related default folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).
+.. note:: If in the Browser you choose any project default folder, in the path field the full path will be replaced by the related default folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).

 .. _using_constant_interpolations: